NicholasStern/Dotua/docs/documentation.md

 objects and that users should not be directly accessing any of the object's class attributes.

-Currently, *Scalar* objects support left- and right-sided addition, subtractionm multiplication, division, exponentiation, and negation.
+*Scalar* objects support left- and right-sided addition, subtraction, multiplication, division, exponentiation, and negation.

+### rScalar

 ### Vector
 *Vector* is a subclass of *Node*.
 Every vector variable consists of a 1-d numpy array to store the values and a 2-d numpy array to store the jacobian matrix.